 For some people, saving for retirement (and saving as much as The Trinity Study tells you to) or having an extra-large emergency fund makes them happy.
 For some people, just amassing wealth makes them happy.
-If this is you, until we get to the ethical issues of hoarding wealth, then go right ahead!
-If that is what truly makes you happy and you know it, then that is practicing mindful spending, and we don’t ever need to talk about coffee ever again! (except that we probably will.)
+So, if this is you, until we get to the ethical issues of hoarding wealth, then go right ahead!
+But, if that is what truly makes you happy, and you know it, then that is practicing mindful spending, and we don’t even need to talk about coffee ever again! (except that we probably will.)

 When you make a purchase or pay a bill.
 Stop.
 Think.
 Think about why you are spending this money.
 Why are you buying this item?
 Why are you paying this bill?
 Is it purposeful?